Volunteer with Children in Mexico

 - Start dates: Flexible

 Joining Projects Abroad as a Care volunteer in Mexico you will have an important role to play in the care centers where we work.
 Volunteers at all our care placements in Mexico are engaged in helping children who have few other people they can turn to.
 Volunteering in Mexico should be considered a challenging, but also an incredibly rewarding, endeavor.

 You are not required to have previous experience working with children, provided that you are passionate and committed to the job and the people you are trying to help.
 A working knowledge of Spanish is beneficial, but not essential if you are prepared to learn.
 Whether you are on a gap year, a career break, or volunteering for a summer abroad, you will have a role to play and your contribution will be valued.

 Projects Abroad has a variety of care placements in Guadalajara, Mexico's second largest city, and Ciudad Guzman, a smaller town in the volcanic region a couple of hours south.
 Volunteering in Mexico could see you working in a kindergarten, childcare center, or center for children with mental and physical disabilities.
-Our partner organizations include the Red Cross, who operate care centers in the region.
+We work with partner organizations who operate care centers in the region.

 Volunteering at a Child Care Center in Mexico

 As a Care volunteer at a care center it is important you have a lot of energy.
 You will get involved in a variety of activities, from helping the children with brushing their teeth to learning the words of the latest pop song.
 Any encouragement you can offer goes a long way toward building a child's self-esteem and confidence.
 However exhausted you feel at the end of the day, you will always feel that it has been well worth the effort.